ozkl/soso/README.md

 - FAT32 filesystem using FatFs
 - System calls
 - Libc (Newlib is ported with only basic calls like open, read,..)
-- Can run userspace ELF files
+- Userspace programs as ELF files
+- mmap support
+- Framebuffer graphics (userspace can access with mmap)
+- Shared memory

 Paging is written for 4MB page support, since it is easier to implement.
 Downside of this is, each process has to use at least 4MB memory.